Skip to main content

 Setting up MQTT in Home Assistant

 First, MQTT must be activated in Home Assistant.
 Go to Settings -> Devices & Services -> Add Integration in the web interface.
 In the window that opens, search for "MQTT" and select it.
 Various MQTT integrations are available.
-We simply need MQTT:
+We need the simple MQTT integration:

 MQTT Integration Selection